nguyenvancuong1996/msita/README.md

-# This project is a collection of tutorials for teaching C++/Java at msita
+# This project is a collection of tutorials for teaching C++/Java at msita